callumc789/data-science/time-series/RNN LSTM/README.md

 Air-temperature model

-- explain data sets (fields, what the CSVs represent, etc.)

 - explain model (why formatted this way, etc.)
 - arguments included in functions for clarity for the reader
 - objective (24 hours with basic confidence interval)